avatar

 Newbie question on boring

-I know that spiral up-cut bits are not designed for drilling, but what is optimal bit size to use when boring a hole?
+Hi, I know that spiral up-cut bits are not designed for drilling, but what is optimal bit size to use when boring a hole?
 Is it optimal to use the bit that is closest to the hole diameter, or a smaller one that allows for more spiral travel?
 For example, if I want to bore a 5/16" hole, would I be better off using a 1/4" spiral up-cut, or a 1/8" version?
+Thank you!

 Answers: